gdiet/backup/README.md

 Additionally,

-* in the dedup file system there is a "current" folder where I keep (mostly media) files that are just too big for my laptop and that I need only occasionally.
+* in the dedup file system there is a "current" directory where I keep (mostly media) files that are just too big for my laptop and that I need only occasionally.

 For maximum safety,